Hello World!

 }

-That's quite simple, just returns a static string slice, ontaining Hello, world!.
+That's quite simple, just returns a static string slice, containing Hello, world!.

 Now setup the routing for our web service in the main function, and start a simple server: